MicrosoftDocs/customer-insights/ci-docs/audience-insights/export-microsoft-advertising.md

 1. In the **Connection for export** field, choose a connection from the Microsoft Advertising section.
 If you don't see this section name, there are no connections of this type available to you.

+1. Select the segments to export.
+The Customer Match audiences in Microsoft Advertising are automatically created with the name of the segments selected for export.
+Each segment will result in a separate Customer Match audience.

-1. Enter your **Microsoft Advertising Customer ID and Account ID** - you can find the Customer ID and Account ID for example in the URL when logged into Microsoft Advertising: https://ui.ads-int.microsoft.com/campaign/vnext/campaigns?cid=hiwleng&aid=xyzertw
+1. Enter your **Microsoft Advertising Customer ID and Account ID**.
+You can find the Customer ID (cid) and Account ID (aid) in the parameters of the URL when you're signed in Microsoft Advertising.

-3. In the **Data matching** section, in the **Email** field, select the field in your unified customer profile that represents a customer's email address.
+1. In the **Data matching** section, in the **Email** field, select the field in your unified customer profile with a customer's email address.
 It's required to export segments to Microsoft Advertising.
-4. Note: the emails are hashed before they are sent to Microsoft Advertising.

 1. Select **Save**.